 Students must agree to care for themselves and behave in ways that will not cause problems for themselves or negatively impact the welfare, safety, and success of other community members.
-Examples include caring adequately for your physical and emotional health, dealing appropriately with life challenges, getting along with others, making adequate academic progress, and not causing or threatening harm to yourself.
-You are expected to seek out and accept professional assistance for any situations you are unable to resolve on your own.
+Examples include caring adequately for your physical and emotional health, dealing appropriately with life challenges, making adequate academic progress, and not causing or threatening harm to yourself.
+Students are expected to seek out and accept professional assistance for any situations they are unable to resolve on their own.

 If these self-care expectations are not met, students will be held accountable for their behaviour and its negative impact on the community.
 Accountability may include being asked to move out of campus housing and/or withdrawal or suspension from the University.

 Students needing accommodation due to a documented disability or significant, ongoing medical condition must contact the Director, Equity of Access and Learning Resources, to discuss accessibility issues.